rehmanali1994/rehmanali1994.github.io/_projects/ClinicalApplication_1.md

     </div>
 </div>
 <div class="caption" style="text-align: justify;">
     Screening to Diagnosis.
-In each case, resolution of FWI sound speed increases with frequency but may requires longer compute times to confirm suspected cancers.
+In each case, the spatial resolution of the FWI sound speed reconstruction increases with frequency but may requires longer compute times to confirm suspected cancers.
 </div>